Table of Contents

 Symptoms and Signs of Pediatric Hemophilia

-They depend on the severity of the disease as discussed above.
-In severe form, the symptoms begin to appear early and without any apparent history of trauma or injury.
-The episodes of bleeding start in the first or second year of life.
-The disease mostly gets diagnosed at the time of circumcision when the bleeding cannot be controlled with the traditional measures.
-In moderate and mild forms, the bleeding is more occasional with traumas or minor injuries.
+Symptoms and signs depend on disease severity.
+In severe form, the symptoms begin to appear early and with no apparent history of trauma or injury.
+The bleeding episodes start in the first or second year of life.
+The disease mostly gets diagnosed at the time of circumcision, when the bleeding cannot be controlled with traditional measures.
+In moderate and mild forms, the bleeding is more occasional with trauma or minor injuries.
 The general signs and symptoms of the disease are:

-- Haemarthrosis: ‘Haem’ is blood and ‘arthrosis’ stands for joints, ‘bleeding in the joint spaces’.
+Haemarthrosis: ‘Haem’ is blood, and ‘arthrosis’ stands for joints, ‘bleeding in the joint spaces.’
 It is a specific sign of the disease.
 Ankles and knees are more commonly affected than the smaller joints.
-Repeated bleeds can lead to joint destruction.
+Repeated bleeding can lead to joint destruction.

-- Bleeding into muscles: Hematoma formations can even lead to the compartment syndrome.
-It has its own worse consequences.
+Bleeding into muscles: Hematoma formations can even lead to compartment syndrome.

-- Gastrointestinal tract bleeding: A small peptic ulcer cannot get healed and lead to continuous bleeding.
+Gastrointestinal tract bleeding: A small peptic ulcer will not heal, leading to continuous bleeding.

-- Intracranial bleeds: Symptoms such as a headache, lethargy, nausea and vomiting start to appear.
-It needs immediate treatment.
+Intracranial bleeds: Symptoms such as a headache, lethargy, nausea, and vomiting start to appear.
+It requires immediate treatment.

 Diagnosis of Pediatric Hemophilia

 There are three main steps of diagnosis.
-It is important to go step-wise as the warning signs can be missed.
+It is important to go step-wise because the warning signs can be missed.

-After taking a detailed history of the patient, go towards the general physical and systemic examination.
+After taking a thorough history of the patient, begin the general physical and systemic examination.
 All the systems should be examined in detail.

-- Musculoskeletal: Joint tenderness, warmth, swelling, and limited range of motions.
+- Musculoskeletal: Joint tenderness, warmth, swelling, and limited range of motion

-- Gastrointestinal: Examine for hepatic tenderness, splenic, and signs of peritonitis.
+- Gastrointestinal: Examine for hepatic or splenic tenderness and signs of peritonitis

-- Testing for infections like hepatitis or AIDS.
+- Testing for infections such as hepatitis or AIDS

 Differentiation between Hemophilia A and B on lab tests